-To remove external paddles from the paddle tray, push with force on both paddle handles towards the handle of the equipment and lift them out.
+To remove external paddles from the paddle tray, push outward on both handles with force and lift them out.

 4.5 Connecting the Internal Paddles

 Two types of internal paddles are available, including paddles without button and paddles with a button.
 Please check the type of transport dock before use.